charlielobster/CUDA_NekRS/README.md

 ### 4. Install Open MPI

 MPI is the program space NekRS is configured to actually run within.
-In Step 6, we will run NekRS with a call to `mpirun`, the tool generated in this step.
+In Step 6, we will run NekRS with a call to `mpirun`, a tool generated in this step.

-1) Install gnu fortran, Flex, zlib, and some other dependencies
+1) Install gnu fortran, autoconf, cmake, flex, zlib, and some other dependencies

     ```
     sudo apt install autoconf cmake gfortran flex libtool zlib1g-dev liblz4-dev libzstd-dev